Filing for Bankruptcy in Kansas

 Are you curious whether your case is simple enough to file yourself?
 Our quiz will help you identify potential complications while educating you about bankruptcy.
 You'll find it here: Do I Need a Lawyer to File for Bankruptcy?

-Now that you've decided to file, the fun begins!
+Once you decide to file, the fun begins!
 Well, not really.
-The first step—gathering your financial information—can be a bit of a chore.
-But using our bankruptcy document checklist should help you organize the things you (or your attorney) will need.
+You'll start by gathering your financial information and it can be a bit of a chore.
+But our bankruptcy document checklist should help you organize what you or your attorney will need.

 Bankruptcy Document Checklist